 Just up the way from Market Square is the Victorian shopping precinct known as Exchange Arcade.
 Many pass it by thinking that it is part of the Nottingham Tourist Information Office, or perhaps just the store-rooms of the shops that line the front.
 But, it’s worth taking a little detour beyond the exterior for a glimpse of this elegant Grade II listed building.

-The Exchange was Nottingham’s first official shopping centre and was originally occupied by an upmarket food emporium, Burton’s Arcade, which was Nottingham’s equivalent of Fortnum & Mason.
-Today is still houses upmarket shopping venue’s but I think you’ll agree it’s the internal dome and decorative features which makes it a worthwhile stopping point.
+The Exchange was Nottingham’s first official shopping centre.
+It was originally occupied by an upmarket food emporium, Burton’s Arcade, which was Nottingham’s equivalent of Fortnum & Mason.
+Today it still houses upmarket shopping venue’s but I think you’ll agree it’s the internal dome and decorative features which makes it a worthwhile stopping point.

 And whilst the main purpose of this assigned quadrant is for a regular weekend market, Sneinton Market is so much more.
-The surrounding permanent units are brimming with creatives and entreupeneurs and bring the punter everything from coffee stops and food vans to gift shops full of local creations.
+The surrounding permanent units are brimming with creatives and entrepreneurs.
+They bring the punter everything from coffee stops and food vans to vintage clothes and gift shops full of local creations.
 Our favourite place though definitely has to be The Watered Garden – Nottingham’s best house-plant shop!